 You may also use the Batch Processor to apply previously trained neural networks to different data files.

 When all runs are completed, a log file will show which neural networks give the best results.
 You get a statistical summary of each neural network and the name(s) of the apply files.

 The Race Handicapping Option is useful for predicting race outcomes and solving other ranking problems.

-The Graphics Add-On creates a three- dimensional plot of a trained network's output.
+The Graphics Add-On creates a three- dimensional plot of a trained neural network's output.

 The Graphics Add-On creates a three-dimensional plot of a trained networks output value as it is calculated by varying two selected input variables.
 The inputs are displayed as the X and Y dimensions; the output is displayed as dimension Z.

-The graphs are useful in determining how two input variables influence the nets output.
+The graphs are useful in determining how two input variables influence the neural networks output.
 The program selects the most significant inputs as the default values for the X and Y dimensions.

-For backpropagation networks, the most significant input variables are determined by the Contribution Factors Module.
-For Genetic Adaptive General Regression nets, the genetic algorithm determines the most significant inputs.
+For backpropagation neural networks, the most significant input variables are determined by the Contribution Factors Module.
+For Genetic Adaptive General Regression neural networks, the genetic algorithm determines the most significant inputs.
 You also have the package of selecting which inputs to graph.